Preava Prevent offers a solution to mitigate email-based insider threats to SMBs. Read on to discover how to identify and prevent common insider...

 When DLP for Gmail detects sensitive information, it executes one of the following actions.

-●Quarantine: send the message to admins who review, allow, and deny communications with sensitive data.
+●Quarantine: send the message to admins who review, allow, and deny communications containing sensitive data.

 How does Google DLP work with Google Drive?